What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 • The idea that your partner’s well-being is your responsibility has become so deeply entrenched that breaking away from them on your own has become near-impossible

-“This is the toughest aspect of codependent behavior in marriage as it may be true that someone may not be able to cope without their spouse.
-But, their spouse’s leaving may actually help the dysfunctional person to hit ‘rock bottom’ and seek the help they need.
-Nevertheless, codependent relationships can exact a huge toll on mental health, yours as well as that of your loved ones,” says Gopa.
-That’s why understanding codependency, especially the signs of a codependent marriage, and finding ways to fix it is crucial.
+“This is the toughest aspect of codependency in marriage as it may be true that someone may not be able to cope without their spouse.
+But, their spouse’s leaving may help the dysfunctional person to hit ‘rock bottom’ and seek the help they need.
+Nevertheless, codependency can exact a huge toll on mental health, yours as well as that of your loved ones,” says Gopa.
+That’s why understanding codependency, especially the codependency signs, and finding ways to fix it is crucial.

 Is codependency healthy in a marriage?
-Not really.
+Not at all.
 Unless love flows both ways and equally in a relationship, it cannot be called wholesome.
 Nor can it be described as real love.
-So, can codependent love be fixed?
-And can a marriage survive or overcome codependency?
+So, can a codependent relationship be saved?
+Can a couple overcome codependency?
 Yes, provided the signs and stages of codependency are spotted early and professional help or marriage advice is sought, according to this study

 If you’re trying to understand how to avoid being codependent or how to become less dependent on your partner, Gopa has some advice on ditching unhealthy dependence, healing a codependent marriage, and forming healthy relationships: